 Once there, we go into the folder roms and we put the games in the corresponding folder of the console, it's as easy as that.

-I personally like this option the most as it makes everything much easier if we already have our Retro Games Library on the PC, external hard disk or in the cloud.
+I personally like this option the most as it makes everything much easier if we already have our Retro Games Library on the PC, external hard drive or in the cloud.

 Via USB port